Pietersgaming/Logitch-Gear-Display/README.md

 # Logitch-Gear-Display
 TFT display for gear selection

+Project has been created using ESP32 Dev Kit and ST7735 display.

 Project created for DIY gear display using Logitch shifter.
 Note : Shifter has been modified to 7 + R for use on Fanatec wheelbase.